sarahcolbert/gsemGWAS/README.md

 * the location of the RData file with the LDSC matrix
 * the location of the RData file with the G-SEM generated summary statistics
 * an "outerr" directory
-* a "code" directory
 * a "split_sumstats" directory
 * a "results" directory
   * a subdirectory for each factor if you wish to run multiple, for example: "results/F1_sumstats", "results/F2_sumstats", etc. If subdirectories are necessary, you will need to create these yourself after configuration.

 To edit the config file navigate to the repository's directory and add the required information to the file.
 You can then run the config file using:  <br>
 > source ./config <br>